datacamp/courses-introduction-to-python/scripts/chapter4_script.md

 Let's recreate the numpy arrays from the previous video:

 If you ask for the type of these arrays, <PAUSE>, Python tells you that they are `numpy` dot `ndarray`. `numpy` dot tells you it's a type that was defined in the numpy package. `ndarray` stands for n-dimensional array.
-The arrays `np_height` and `np_weights` are one-dimensional arrays, but it's perfectly possible to create 2 dimensional, three dimensional, heck even seven dimensional arrays!
+The arrays `np_height` and `np_weight` are one-dimensional arrays, but it's perfectly possible to create 2 dimensional, three dimensional, heck even seven dimensional arrays!
 Let's stick to 2 in this video though.

 You can create a 2D numpy array from a regular Python list of lists.
 Let's try to create one numpy array for all height and weight data of your family, like this:

 If you print out `np_2d` now, you'll see that it is a rectangular data structure: Each sublist in the list, corresponds to a row in the two dimensional numpy array.
 From `np_2d.shape`, you can see that we indeed have 2 rows and 5 columns.
 Shape is a so-called attribute of the ndarray `np2d` here.

-Also for 2D arrays, the Numpy rule applies: an array can contain a single type.
+Also for 2D arrays, the Numpy rule applies: an array can only contain a single type.
 If you change one float to be numeric, all the array elements will be coerced to characters, to end up with a homogenous array.

-You can think of the 2D numpy array as an improved list of lists: you can subset it as a regular list of lists, but you can also do more advanced subsetting and perform calculations directly on the arrays.
+You can think of the 2D numpy array as an improved list of lists: you can perform calculations on the arrays, like I showed before, and you can do more advanced ways of subsetting.

 Suppose you want the first row, and then the third element in that row.
 To select the row, you need index 0 in square brackets.
 To then select the third element, you put 2 in square brackets, like this: